Back to Dyson Guides

 What Usually Goes Wrong

-• Sensor inlet vents blocked by dust or debris buildup
+• Sensor inlet vents blocked by dust/debris

-• Sensors need 24-48 hours to calibrate
+• Sensors need 24-48h to calibrate after first power-on

-• Firmware not updated to latest version with sensor corrections
+• Firmware not updated with sensor corrections

 Best Dyson Air Purifier Options